OpenShip/documentation/docs/dhl.md

 dhlProxy = DHLProxy(dhlClient)
 ```

-Or create a proxy with a custom mapper
+Or create a proxy with a custom mapper.

 ```python
 from openship.mappers.dhl.dhl_mapper import DHLMapper